-Our Board's current composition has resulted from a thoughtful process of: 1 Analyzing the effectiveness of our Board Our Bylaws provide that the number of directors on the Board may range from eight to fourteen.
-The Board's current 2 Identifying the qualifications and experience that we believe should be represented on our Board in light of our industry, business strategy, and risk appetite eight to fourteen.
+Our Bylaws provide that the number of directors on the Board may range from eight to fourteen.
 The Board's current size is 11 directors and may fluctuate in the future as the Board recruits new directors.

+Our Board's current composition has resulted from a thoughtful process of:

+Analyzing the effectiveness of our Board

+Identifying the qualifications and experience that we believe should be represented on our Board in light of our industry, business strategy, and risk appetite

-3 Considering the diversity of viewpoints, professional experience, education, qualifications, and skills that each of our Board members brings to the Board 4 Recognizing that the strength of our Board is driven by the collective qualifications and skills of our Board members combined with engaged and open dialogue
+Considering the diversity of viewpoints, professional experience, education, qualifications, and skills that each of our Board members brings to the Board

+Recognizing that the strength of our Board is driven by the collective qualifications and skills of our Board members combined with engaged and open dialogue